Send one email. Every answer, counted.

 What does the AI do with the replies?

 A short snippet of each reply is classified into yes, no, or maybe — transiently.
 Reply content is never stored, never logged, and never used to train anything.
 Only the verdict and a short note (like “in unless it rains”) are saved, so your list stays consistent.
+And chatter — “what time again?” — never overwrites someone’s real answer.

 Can I correct the AI if it gets one wrong?